Debt snowball method: Example

-An example of the debt-snowball method in action is shown below.
-In a real payoff scenario the different interest rates on debts will affect payoff times and might make the debt-snowball method less efficient than other plans.
+An example of the debt snowball method in action is shown below.
+In a real payoff scenario the different interest rates on debts will affect payoff times and might make the method less efficient than other plans.
 However, for the sake of illustrating the method, the example ignores accruing interest.

 A person has the following amounts of debt and additional funds available to pay debt (the debt is listed with the smallest balance first, as recommended by the method):